openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Events Subject Identifier Types" registry.
 This registry is defined in the Subject Identifiers for Security Event Tokens {{SUBIDS}} specification.

+The `ssf-configuration` well-known endpoint is registered in IANA's Well-Known URIs registry, as defined by {{RFC8615}}.

 --- back

 # Acknowledgements